jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_io_stalltime.md

 ## When the alarm is raised

-Look at the I/O page on the SQL Server \| Diagnostics Drilldown to see what is contributing to I/O consumption.
+Look at the SQL Server \| Wait Events drilldown \| IO Category to see what is contributing to I/O consumption.
 If SQL Server is contributing to I/O consumption look at the following:

-* The I/O by File page on the SQL Server \| SQL Activity Drilldown to see which files are waiting on I/O operations.
+* The I/O by File page on the SQL Server \| SQL Activity drilldown to see which files are waiting on I/O operations.
 High rates of wait on log files may indicate that the device on which the log file resides is not able to keep up.
-* The Sessions page on the SQL Server \| SQL Activity Drilldown to see which SQL Server sessions are generating high amounts of disk activity.
+* The Sessions page on the SQL Server \| SQL Activity drilldown to see which SQL Server sessions are generating high amounts of disk activity.
 The SQL and the query plan are available for further analysis by clicking a row in the grid.
 * The SQL Server \| Wait Statistics Drilldown.
 Looking at the top statements by Avg Logical Reads/Writes shows SQL that may be doing large amounts of logical I/O. This logical I/O may result in unnecessary physical I/O.

 ## Configuration